Extra pearls in graph theory: Definition

 \begin{thm}{Definition} A \emph{Rado graph} is a countable graph satisfying the following property:

-Given two finite disjoint sets of vertexes $V$ and $W$, there exists a vertex $v\notin V\cup W$ that is adjacent to any vertex in $V$ and nonadjacent to any vertex in $W$. \end{thm}
+Given two finite disjoint sets of vertices $V$ and $W$, there exists a vertex $v\notin V\cup W$ that is adjacent to any vertex in $V$ and nonadjacent to any vertex in $W$. \end{thm}

-The property in the definition will be called the \emph{Rado property}; so we can say that \emph{for the sets of vertexes $V$ and $W$ in a graph, the Rado property holds} or \emph{does not hold}.
+The property in the definition will be called the \emph{Rado property}; so we can say that \textit{for the sets of vertices $V$ and $W$ in a graph, the Rado property holds} or \textit{does not hold}.

-\begin{thm}{Exercise} Show that any Rado graph has an infinite number of vertexes. \end{thm}
+\begin{thm}{Exercise} Show that any Rado graph has an infinite number of vertices. \end{thm}

 \begin{thm}{Exercise} Show that any Rado graph has diameter 2. \end{thm}